 The top smoking woods are hickory, oak, ash, apple, cherry, pecan, and mesquite.
 I personally use a blend of two types when I’m cooking.
 A combination of hickory with any fruit hardwood goes well with pork.
 My best ribs are smoked with hickory and apple

 For beef, I like to use oak and cherry or oak and pecan.
-Oak and pecan gives beef a nice flavor and brings out that beefy taste.
+Oak and pecan give beef a nice flavor and brings out that beefy taste.
 I don’t use lots of smoke on my briskets and beef ribs, I want the beef to shine.
 The most used woods for low and slow bbq is probably hickory and oak.

 How to cook low and slow on a kettle grill

 Every now and then I don’t feel like firing up the smoker and standing over a stick burner for hours to keep the temp at a constant 225.
-You can cook and smoke large cuts of meat on a kettle type grill, it just takes a little ingenuity.
+You can cook and smoke large cuts of meat on a kettle-type grill, it just takes a little ingenuity.
 First off, you have to set the grill up to cook indirectly.

 I do this by putting the coals on one side of the grill or by using charcoal pans.
 Before they made charcoal pans, I’d put the charcoal on a piece of foil and fold it to where I could open and close it for indirect cooking.
 It also made it easier to move the coals around.

 Nowadays they make charcoal pans that fit along the sides of the kettle grill.
 You can also use a hinged kettle grate to add more coals and wood chunks.
-The idea is to place the meat as far away from the fire as possible and adjust the dampers so the kettle will cook on a low and slow temp.
+The idea is to place the meat as far away from the fire as possible and adjust the dampers so the kettle will cook at a low and slow temp.

 The difference between smoking and bbq

-I get asked this question often, and my answer is, smoking is barbecuing.
+I get asked this question often, and my answer is, that smoking is barbecuing.
 You can bbq on a smoker or grill, but you can’t grill on a smoker.
 BBQ to me is cooking outdoors on a piece of equipment set up for indirect or direct cooking.

 Cooking on a gas grill with direct heat is barbecuing and smoking meats on a competition smoker is barbecuing.
-The difference is, one is grilling and one is smoking meats, but they’re both methods of barbecuing.
+The difference is, that one is grilling and one is smoking meats, but they’re both methods of barbecuing.

 These are the basics of smoking meats.
 Learning the low and slow method of barbecuing takes time.
-It’s a hobby that’s been very satisfying and it’s an honor to learn the craft of the pitmasters who done it before me.
+It’s a hobby that’s been very satisfying and it’s an honor to learn the craft of the pitmasters who did it before me.
 Barbecue brings people together from all walks of life.